segmentio/segment-docs/src/unify/linked-profiles/linked-events.md

 With Linked Events, you can:

 - **Add details to events for precise targeting**.
-Enable targeting based on appending product events that just have `product_id` with full product SKU details from your warehouse.
+Enable targeting by appending product events that only have `product_id` with full product SKU details from your warehouse.
 - **Sync enriched data**.
 Add a loyalty ID to event payloads before sending it downstream to destinations such as Amplitude, Mixpanel, and more.
 - **Reduce load times**.
 Enrich page view events with products and subscriptions connected to that view, and send that to Google Analytics 4 to lighten the front end and reduce page loading time.

 ## Requirements

-Before getting started, note the following requirements for Linked Events:
+Before getting started with Linked Events, you'll need:

 1. Snowflake or BigQuery data warehouse support and write access.
 - View the [BigQuery](/docs/unify/linked-profiles/setup-guides/bigquery-setup/) and [Snowflake](/docs/unify/linked-profiles/setup-guides/snowflake-setup/) setup guides.
 2. Access to Unify in your workspace.
-3. Access to the Destination you'll be using with Linked Events.
-This helps you validate your data.
+3. Access to the Destination you'll be using with Linked Events so that you can validate your data.

 > info ""
 > Segment stores and processes all data in the United States.